Biometix/biometix.github.io/getting_started/cli.md

 # Process iris images in data/iris/ folder
 ./run.sh --input data/iris/ --mode iris
 ```
+{: .highlight }
+> Note: Please make sure the name of your files or folders do not contain space.

 > Note: The path format of the mounted volumes in the run.sh may need modification for the specific shell (e.g. under Windows.
 Or you can use the powershell script as follows).